-Unlike most of the other properties in the Six Flags chain (although it's not an official Six Flags branded theme park), The Great Escape has maintained much of the sweet charm of its humble 1950s origins as a family-run storybook-themed attraction.
-Goosy Gander, Humpty Dumpty, and a quaint Old West Ghost Town are still here in all their kitschy glory to charm today's kids and rekindle nostalgic memories for their parents and grandparents.
-Among the many attractions geared to younger children are two train rides.
+Unlike most of the other parks in the Six Flags chain (although it's not identified as a Six Flags-branded property), The Great Escape has maintained much of the sweet charm of its humble 1950s origins as a family-run storybook-themed attraction.
+Goosy Gander, Humpty Dumpty, and a quaint Old West Ghost Town are still there in all their kitschy glory to charm today's kids and rekindle nostalgic memories for their parents and grandparents.
+Shoehorned, sometimes incongruously, are roller coasters and other rides to keep thrill-seekers happy.

-With the addition of the Six Flags Great Escape Lodge, the park is now a full-fledged destination resort.
+With the addition of the Six Flags Great Escape Lodge, the park is a full-fledged destination resort.
 Located across from The Great Escape, the hotel and indoor water park provide additional amenities for guests during the theme park's May-to-October operating season.
 Open year-round, the resort also provides off-season fun.

 Queensbury (near Lake George), New York